microsoft/onnxruntime-training-examples/StableDiffusion-finetune/README.md

 # Stable Diffusion Fine-Tuning with ACPT and ONNX Runtime

-This codebase shows how to use ACPT (Azure Container for PyTorch) along with accelerators such as ONNX Runtime Training (through Hugging Face Optimum) and DeepSpeed to fine-tune Hugging Face's stable diffusion model for a text to image task.
+This codebase shows how to use ACPT (Azure Container for PyTorch) along with accelerators such as ONNX Runtime Training (through Hugging Face Diffusers) and DeepSpeed to fine-tune Hugging Face's stable diffusion model for a text to image task.

 ## Run Experiments

 #### `StableDiffusion-finetune/finetune-code` contains all the code that is required for local testing
 Relevant Files:
 - finetune-code/train_text_to_image_ort.py: fine-tuning script that leverages ONNX Runtime and DeepSpeed
-- finetune-code/train_text_to_image_ort.py: fine-tuning script with only DeepSpeed for comparison
+- finetune-code/train_text_to_image.py: fine-tuning script with only DeepSpeed for comparison
 - accelerate_config.py: configuration file for Hugging Face Accelerate to train on a 8 GPU machine

 ```Dockerfile